TakuyaMats/Note-Taker/README.md

 SO THAT I can quickly create a professional README for a new project
 ```

-### This is Takuya Matsumoto's Professional-Readme-Generator
+### This is Takuya Matsumoto's Note-Taker Application

 <a name="web-address"></a>